 Honestly, the only two makeup essentials are primer and concealer, and that’s it.
 Of course, you can leave the house wearing just primer and concealer or even just concealer, and you could look like you have naturally flawless skin.

 But you can’t build a makeup look without these two steps, and they are the building blocks of your makeup routine.
 The combination of a primer and a concealer can give you even-toned, luminous, airbrushed-looking skin in a matter of seconds.

 A concealer does what its name suggests, and it conceals the imperfections of your skin.
 Clear skin also develops flakiness or discolouration due to seasonality, age, hormonal issues, lack of sleep etc. Then there are days when your eyes look puffy, or you have dark circles.
 Plus, the T zone, typically the nose and upper cheeks, is where skin discolouration appears first.

 Flawless skin, truthfully, is possible with a bit of help.
 Concealer does that job wonderfully.
-Concealers remove the imperfections from your skin.
+Concealers remove imperfections from your skin.
 So whether you have dark circles or blemishes, or acne scars, a concealer can hide it all!
-You don’t even need to be an expert at using makeup to master the art of using a concealer.
+You don’t even need to be an expert at using makeup to master the art of using concealer.

 You can also use concealers as foundations or to highlight and contour your face and define your features.
 They’re pretty multipurpose!

 How to Use a Concealer

 Like we said before, using a concealer is easy.
 You can use your fingertips or any makeup tool to apply your concealer, whether a sponge or a brush.
 Once you’ve chosen your ideal concealer, follow these steps to achieve flawless skin.